passbutler/passbutler-documentation/Documentation.md

 #### RSA-2048-OAEP {#rsa-2048-oaep}

-An asymmetric encryption algorithm with a key length of 2048 bit that consists of a public and a private/secret part.
+An asymmetric encryption algorithm with a key length of 2048 bit that consists of a public and a private part.
 The public part allows to encrypt data, the private part allows to decrypt the data.
 The algorithm is slow and only suitable for small data.

 #### SecureRandom

-Technically not an algorithm, but very important to operate the above algorithms in a secure manner.
-Pass Butler uses the default constructor of `java.security.SecureRandom` which uses `/dev/urandom` on Unix based systems as the source of random data under the hood.
-It is non-blocking and is [suitable](https://tersesystems.com/blog/2015/12/17/the-right-way-to-use-securerandom) also to provide cryptographic keys.
+Pass Butler uses the default constructor of `java.security.SecureRandom` which utilizes `/dev/urandom` on Unix based systems as the source of random data.
+It is non-blocking and is [capable](https://tersesystems.com/blog/2015/12/17/the-right-way-to-use-securerandom) to provide secure cryptographic keys.

 ### Cryptographic entities

 #### Master Password {#master-password}

 The user password that protects all other data.
-It should be long and complex because the complete security relies on it!
+It should be long and complex because the security architecture relies on it!
 The *Master Password* is stored in memory only temporary for computing and is overridden afterwards immediately.

 #### Master Key {#master-key}